Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 The `alt` attribute provides alternative information for an image if a user cannot view it.
-The `alt` attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.
+The `alt` attribute should be used to describe any images except those which only serve a decorative purpose, in which case it should be left empty.

 #### Good to hear